VV 37 – Business English Vocabulary: Internet Marketing 1

 Download: Podcast MP3

-Welcome back to Business English Pod for today’s lesson on strategic negotiations in English and establishing a position.
+Welcome back to Business English Pod for today’s lesson on giving a product presentation in English.

 Listening Questions